Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 The coffee pods are made of aluminum, which is 100% recyclable.

-Nespresso is known for its recycling process that the coffee pods undergo, but we are also partly responsible for recycling the coffee pods that we use.
-The Guardian wrote a great article about this:
+Nespresso is known for its recycling process, which the coffee pods undergo, but we are also partly responsible for recycling the coffee pods that we use.

 Unlike plastic, used by many of Nespresso's rivals, aluminium is 100% recyclable, but there is a big difference between offering recycling facilities and getting consumers to use them.
 Nespresso says its global recycling rate is 30%.